 This project was co-designed and implemented in partnership with a parent and a young person with lived experience with the child welfare system.

-All of the resources were developed with significant input from young people with lived experience in foster care, parents, and caregivers with lived experience with the child welfare system, caseworkers, and data administrators.
+All of the products in the “Resource” tab were developed with significant input from young people with lived experience in foster care, parents, and caregivers with lived experience with the child welfare system, caseworkers, and data administrators.
 Their perspectives and experiences were invaluable to identifying gaps in policy and practice and guiding the development of the resources.
-An infographic describing our methodology and findings can be found here.
+An infographic describing the methodology and findings for the first phase of this project, entitled Our Identities, Ourselves, can be found here.

 An Anti-Racist Review on Collecting Accurate Data on Race and Ethnicity